jp-sypniewski/EventTrackerProject/README.md

 This project consists of a JPA Project and custom MySQL database paired with a Spring Boot app to publish a REST API.

-Tasks are the object maintained in the single table database.
-A task has a name and a status (enum), with a due date.
+The database includes tables for tasks, users, and teams.
+The main object, a task, has a name, a status (enum), a due date, and a team.
 The database also tracks creation and updates of each task object.
+A team object has a list of tasks and a list of users.
+A user has a team, and the typical username, email, and password.

 #### Concepts/Technologies Used